rotorflight/rotorflight-lua-scripts/README.md

 - On color radios there is a *Save* button in the upper right corner.
 - On black and white radios, select the *Save* option after long pressing the wheel/roller.

-For more information, see the [Lua Scripts page](https://rotorflight.org/docs/setup/lua-scripts).
+For more information, see the [Rotorflight Lua Scripts](https://rotorflight.org/docs/2.3.0/setup/radio-setup/radio-setup-edgetx/edgetx-lua-scripts) page.

 ## Background script
 The optional background script `rf2bg.lua` features *Real Time FC Clock synchronization*, the *Adjustment Teller* and *CRSF/ELRS custom telemetry*.